-It is very common for those who are under investigation for white collar crime in Arizona to be completely unaware of the situation — but entirely likely that their bosses or others in higher positions to be in the know and to be working with the authorities, namely the FBI.
+It is very common for those who are under investigation for white-collar crime in Arizona to be completely unaware of the situation — but entirely likely that their bosses or others in higher positions are in the know and to be working with the authorities, namely the FBI.
 Those in these kinds of leadership positions will most likely be looped in as the investigation evolves, as the authorities may deem that they have knowledge — or are within reach of knowledge — that could help with the investigation.

 In these instances, you may find that your boss or others in positions of power at your office or within your firm are acting out of character or treating you differently from how they typically would.

 If you have done something that could be considered a white collar crime and those around you are behaving in a manner not commensurate with their normal demeanor, now is the time to retain the services of a criminal attorney in Phoenix who can aggressively defend you in court if it becomes necessary.

 These crimes include money laundering, identity theft, forgery, tax evasion, embezzlement, and fraud.
 All these crimes have different penalties associated with them depending on the severity of the case.
 Sometimes they are even prosecuted by the federal government including the Internal Revenue Service, the FBI, and even the Securities and Exchange Commission.
 When you’re facing white-collar crimes, it’s important to have an experienced criminal defense attorney by your side to protect your legal rights.
 It’s no secret there’s a lot at risk when you’re facing these types of charges, so choose us to represent you when you need expert legal representation the most.